Directed by Claren Grosz and Augusto Bitter

 May 21-31, 2025 in the Buddies Chamber Space

 Reina envisions the many lives of the anonymous woman depicted on a bag of Harina P.A.N. corn flour.
-A movement-centric hybrid between theatre, dance, and performance art that resists categorization, it invokes and celebrates personal femininity through a collection of poems, sculptures, and choreographies in conversation with music by Y Josephine.
+A movement-centric hybrid between theatre, dance, and performance art that resists categorization, it invokes and celebrates personal femininity through a collection of poems, stories and choreographies in conversation with music by Y Josephine.

 We’re excited to be presented at Buddies as part of Genrefuck: Four movement-driven solo pieces on the edge of gender and genre.
 Two intimate works converse and collide in a double-bill.
 The other piece is Julie Phan’s world premiere of Never Walk Alone, which uses pole dance to navigate alienation, projection and inertia within different relational spheres.

-Photo by Fran Chudnoff
+Image by Fran Chudnoff

 Artists

-Creator, Co-Director - Augusto Bitter
+Creator, Co-Director, Co-Scenic Designer - Augusto Bitter

-Co- Director, Producer - Claren Grosz
+Co-Director, Co-Scenic Designer, Producer - Claren Grosz

 Composition - Y Josephine